-The Social Enterprise and Nonprofit Law Clinic at Georgetown Law is accepting requests for pro bono legal assistance for Fall 2022.
+The Social Enterprise and Nonprofit Law Clinic at Georgetown Law will begin accepting requests for pro bono legal assistance in August 2024 for assistance starting in late January 2025.

 Second and third year law students enrolled in the Social Enterprise & Nonprofit Law Clinic are responsible for all aspects of the client representation and legal work including client communication, fact development, project planning and management, legal research, drafting, negotiating, and presentation of the work product.
 Unlike an internship law students do not work at the client’s office nor are the clients responsible for supervising the law students.
 Experienced attorneys within the Clinic supervise the law students and guide them in legal representation to ensure high quality work.